UoB-CSA/setup-guides/go-install/windows.md

 wget https://dl.google.com/go/<Go 1.24.7 Go Version for your CPU>.tar.gz
 sudo tar -C /usr/local -xzf <Go 1.24.7 Go Version for your CPU>.tar.gz
 ```
-Note your code must compile with Go 1.17 so do not use language features
+Note your code must compile with Go 1.17 so do not use language features introduced since then - generics are now allowed for example

 2. Open your `.bashrc` file (`~/.bashrc`) in your editor of choice.
 Add the following lines to the bottom of the file: